fzi-forschungszentrum-informatik/TSInterpret/README.md

 # TSInterpret

 TSInterpret is a Python library for interpreting time series classification.
 The ambition is to faciliate the usage of times series interpretability methods.
+The Frameworks supports Sklearn, Tensorflow, Torch and in some cases predict functions.
+A listing of implemented algorithms and supported frameworks can be found in our <a href="https://jhoelli.github.io/TSInterpret/InterpretabilityMethods/">Documentation</a>.

 ## 💈 Installation
 ```shell